Maine Snowmobile Trail Reports Winter 2022/2023

-Please Note: Trails may vary from year to year, so please follow the signs on the trails and show respect to the landowners who have been generous with us.
+Please Note: Some trails may vary from year to year due to timber harvesting so please follow the signs on the trails and show respect to the landowners who have been generous with us.
 Use your map and follow signage.
 Know where the emergency zones are and be sure to have enough gas to get to the next station!
 Having a compass with you is also not a bad idea.

 Armstrong Canada Club TrailsVisit this site for details on Canada trails http://www.fcmq.qc.ca/english/etat_sentiers.asp